Order your UGC NET/SET Material copy (Paper-II only) today !

 Moustique grows frustrated by Makak’s insistence that his experience was real.
 He asks where the woman is now, but Makak does not know.

 Makak’s strange behavior is explained by Moustique as the result either of a fit brought on by the moon, or of his encounter with the white apparition.
-The white woman is described as “ the moon, muse, the white goddess, a dancer”.
+The white woman is described as “the moon, muse, the white goddess, a dancer”.

-He kills it, but both men believe this is a sign of Moustique’s impending death.
-Moustique finds a white mask under a bench.
+While searching for coal sack, Moustique finds a white mask with long coarse hair under a bench.
 Makak says that he has not seen it before.
 He orders Moustique to ready things for their journey to Africa.
-Moustique is now convinced Makak is crazy, but follow him down the mountain.

 SCENE 2